adhering/midl-website/pages/winter-workshop.md

 You want to submit your research to MIDL 2022 but you have troubles putting it all together on 8 pages?
 You do not have a lot of experience with writing papers or you just want to impress the reviewers with your next submission?
 Join this workshop to learn how to make your paper award-winning!
 After a tutorial full of valuable hints, dos and don’ts, there will be an intense hands-on session in smaller groups, guided by an experienced moderator.
 In this session, you will discuss and fine-tune your own manuscript.
 So, if you are planning to submit to MIDL 2022, bring your first draft and go out with a substantially revised version.
 We are happy that the workshop will be led by [Dr. Hoel Kervadec](https://hoel.kervadec.science) from Erasmus MC.
+He will be supported by [Annika Reinke](https://www.dkfz.de/en/cami/team/people/Annika_Reinke.html), [Steffen Czolbe](https://di.ku.dk/english/staff/?pure=en%2Fpersons%2Fsteffen-czolbe(1767ec13-391b-470d-aab8-5b0b8c802cc0)%2Fpublications.html) and [Prof. Dr. Mattias Heinrich](https://www.imi.uni-luebeck.de/institut/mitarbeiter/heinrich-mattias.html).

 You can register for the workshop here: